Dysgraphia: How to Recognize Signs of Dysgraphia in Your Child This article provides helpful signs…

 Reversals: Why My Child Can’t Grasp Letter and Number Reversals (b & d, 6 & 9)

-One of the most common concerns I hear from parents is that their child reverses their letters, numbers or words, sometimes all three.
+One of the most common concerns with many parents is that their child reverses their letters, numbers, or words, sometimes all three.
 Parents tend to have a real fear that if their child reverses letters or other symbols, he or she is dyslexic or has severe learning disabilities.
 This is not always the case.
 It is normal and expected that most children will reverse letters or words at some point.
 The distinction appears with the frequency, the age of the child, and the extent at which the child reverses letters.

 Young children often bring home schoolwork that has letter and word reversals.
 While they are young, it seems to be age appropriate, but if the problem continues, parents start becoming concerned.
 It’s important to first understand what to expect with reversals according to the mental age of the child.
 The mental age of your child is the concept of how their age relates to the average intellectual performance of other children with the same chronological age.
 Mental age may be slightly different than the physical age of your child.